-This step all about setting up our marketing automation for each persona during each part of their buyers journey.
-At this stage the client begins to understand how automated marketing works and why a marketing automation platform like HubSpot will be so valuable to them.
+This step is all about setting up our marketing automation for each persona during each part of their buyer’s journey.
+At this stage, the client understands how automated marketing works and why a marketing automation platform like HubSpot will be so valuable to them.

 Step 4: The Content Roadmap

 This is where the rubber meets the road.
-In this stage of the GamePlan we begin to identify the actual content we will be creating for each persona.
+In this stage of the GamePlan, we begin to identify the actual content we create for each persona.

 Step 5: Inbound Marketing Campaigns

-This section breaks down the total work that needs to be done as well as the frequency with which is should be done to achieve the goals discussed in Step 1.
+This section breaks down the total work that needs to be done and the frequency with which it should be done to achieve the goals discussed in Step 1.
 This is often overwhelming for the client (bingo!).
-From here we discuss what a partnership with us would look like and what we are happy to help them with.
+Next, we discuss what a partnership would look like and what we are happy to help them with.

 Using the GamePlan as a Sales Tool

-What's the toughest part in selling inbound retainers?
+What’s the toughest part of selling inbound retainers?
 For me, when I first started, it was learning to sell a service.
-When you sell a product, you present it, the customer tangibly sees it, and if it proves to be valuable to them that's it, done deal.
+When you sell a product, you present it, the customer tangibly sees it, and if it proves to be valuable to them, that’s it, done deal.

 So therein was the challenge.
-How can we give a prospect something concrete upfront and all the while prove value and build trust?
+How can we give a prospect something concrete upfront and all the while proving value and build trust?